29. Some Unpleasant Monetarist Arithmetic#

-This lecture builds on concepts and issues introduced in our lecture on Money Supplies and Price Levels.
+This lecture builds on concepts and issues introduced in Money Financed Government Deficits and Price Levels.

 That lecture describes stationary equilibria that reveal a Laffer curve in the inflation tax rate and the associated stationary rate of return on currency.